JL907/Sett/README.md

 * Grab Handler & Heat Crash by Rob & Enforcer Team
 * Mico 27 for helping me out with the grit resource and the grit bar
 * Nines for giving me the inspiration to create a league of legends champion in Risk of Rain 2
-* All the Testers: Tehbudderking, Samilton, Fancy Mango, Bonji
+* All the Testers: Tehbudderking, Samilton, Fancy Mango, Bonji, Zeuslaz3r
+* League of Legends

 ## Known Issues
 * Multiplayer has not been tested extensively.
 He may or may not work in multiplayer environments.